O Jin-u: Career

-After the Korean War broke out, he became the Commander of the 43rd Division (North Korea).
-He led the 766th Independent Infantry Regiment in the attack against the Busan Ring Defensive Circle.
-After the war, he was the commanding general of the 3rd Division (North Korea) and in 1958, he was awarded the Order of the National Flag.
-He had a close relationship with Kim Jong-il in, starting at his birth, in where O treated him like his own son.
-O rose rapidly through military ranks: he was promoted to the Ministry of the People's Armed Forces in 1976 after serving as the head of the 3rd Military Academy in Hoeryong, the division commander, the corps commander, the group commander, the general staff of the People's Army, and the vice-minister of the National Security Agency.
+O started the Korean War as commander of the 43rd Division.
+He led the 766th Independent Infantry Regiment during the Battle of the Pusan Perimeter.
+After the war he was rapidly promoted through the military and political hierarchy.
 He was appointed chief of staff of the Korean People's Air Force in 1958, vice-minister of the Ministry of People's Security in 1962, General in 1963, director of the KPA General Political Bureau in 1967 and Chief of the General Staff in 1968.
-This concurred with his ascent to the top leadership of the Workers' Party of Korea, becoming a Central Committee member in 1954, a Political Committee (former name of the Politburo) member in 1966, a Secretariat member in 1968 and a Presidium member in 1977.
+In the Workers' Party of Korea, he joined the Central Committee in 1954, the Political Committee in 1966, the Secretariat in 1968 and the Presidium in 1977.